socnetv/app/README.md

 To install SocNetV in macOS, download the latest SocNetV macOS package from the [Downloads](https://socnetv.org/downloads) page.
 Then right-click on it and select Open.

 If the package is an installer, the installation will start immediately and the application will be installed automatically in your Applications.

-Otherwise, if the package is just an macOS image disk (a file with a .dmg extension), then double-click on it to open it.
+Otherwise, if the package is just a macOS disk image (a file with a .dmg extension), then double-click on it to open it.
 You will see a new window with the SocNetV executable icon inside.
 Right-click on it and select Open to run the application.

-Note: The first time you will run SocNetV, macOS may tell you that it cannot verify the software developer/publisher.
-That's because we do not sign our released packages with any code signing certificates (which are not free by the way).
+Note: On some macOS versions, the system may warn you that it cannot verify the software publisher the first time you open it.
-Please press Cancel, not Move to Bin!
-Then, right-click again on SocNetV app and select Open to run the application normally.
+If that happens, press Cancel (not Move to Bin!), then right-click the SocNetV app again and select Open to proceed normally.

-After that, in order to permanently install SocNetV in your macOS, you can simply drag the SocNetV executable icon into your Applications.
+After that, to permanently install SocNetV, simply drag the SocNetV icon into your Applications folder.

 Alternatively, there is a SocNetV port in MacPorts (thanks to Szabolcs Horvát!).
 It can be installed with `port install socnetv`.